Megan Washington: Personal life

 Washington moved from Brisbane to Sydney and followed with a relocation to Melbourne later in 2007.
-She explained, "I knew I had to move out of home, move to Melbourne and grow up."
+She explained, "I knew I had to move out of home, move to Melbourne and grow up".

 Washington had a brief domestic relationship with Tim Rogers (of You Am I).
-However, "[it] ended before they made The Boy Castaways."
-She described how, "He's a great performer and I guess whatever history we share I've never been able to see him work, so it was amazing to see how good he is."
-She also reflected on her acting aspirations, "I had always acted through high school and at uni, and there was a time when I thought that was what I wanted to do, but then I got bitten by the jazz bug and here we are."
+However, "[it] ended before they made The Boy Castaways".
+She described how, "He's a great performer and I guess whatever history we share I've never been able to see him work, so it was amazing to see how good he is".
+She also reflected on her acting aspirations, "I had always acted through high school and at uni, and there was a time when I thought that was what I wanted to do, but then I got bitten by the jazz bug and here we are".

 After the release of her debut album, Washington relocated to Brooklyn, New York City, in August 2011, which fulfilled a long-held goal.
 However, she recounted in 2014 that she was "dreadfully unhappy there", as she was unable to find any "meaning" in the constant "partying and drinking" that she engaged in and conceded "I would have been dreadfully unhappy" regardless of location at that time.
-She explained that she no longer sought therapy through her music, due to a relationship with a "good therapist": "My art doesn't have to play that role any more and probably my next record will be a disco record about trying to find a car park."
+She explained that she no longer sought therapy through her music, due to a relationship with a "good therapist": "My art doesn't have to play that role any more and probably my next record will be a disco record about trying to find a car park".

-In 2017, Washington announced her marriage to Nick Waterman, and the couple has a child.
+In 2017, Washington announced her marriage to filmmaker Nick Waterman, and the couple has a child, born around 2018.
 The pair had met in 2016 and were married 12 weeks later.
 By 2019 they returned to Brisbane to be close to extended family members.